xcxcmath/cs374-team-kaist/README.md

     home country: string
     gender: string
     biography: string
     companion: [ID: string, status: string] // status can be: approved  /  waiting (when you wait for users approval)  /  respond (when user is waiting for your approval)
-}
+    notification: [radius: integer, distance: radius] //TODO add all data needed for notification }

 Request (ID = User ID) {